IBMStreams/streamsx.eval_predicate/README.md

 2. This new eval_predicate function allows the user defined rule expression to access nested tuple attributes.

-3. This new eval_predicate function allows the user defined rule expression to have operation verbs such as contains, startsWith, endsWith, notContains, notStartsWith, notEndsWith.
+3. This new eval_predicate function allows the user defined rule expression to have operation verbs such as contains, startsWith, endsWith, notContains, notStartsWith, notEndsWith, sizeEQ, sizeNE, sizeLT, sizeLE, sizeGT, sizeGE.

 4. This new eval_predicate function supports the following operations inside the rule.